-In addition to the assignments outlined in your C.A.R.E.
-Week materials, be prepared to give a 10 minute team "debriefing" to your classmates.
+In addition to the assignments outlined in your CARE Week materials, be prepared to give a 10 minute team "debriefing" to your classmates.
 You should include the following:

-- 1. Describe the clinic to which you were assigned (location, population served, provider mix) plus any other issues you feel important.
-Bring photos of the clinic, the community, your preceptor and at least one of yourself "in action." - 2.
-Bring an "artifact" of the community, the clinic or the preceptor i.e. something that represents a part of your experience. - 3.
-Most important thing you learned about the PA profession "in action".
-Briefly describe the setting and the utilization of PAs at your C.A.R.E.
-Week site. - 4.
-Most important thing you learned. - 5.
-Most important thing that you learned about yourself. - 6.
-What Health Promotion activities did you see?
+Describe the clinic to which you were assigned (location, population served, provider mix) plus any other issues you feel important.

+1. Was it a Specialty experience or Family Medicine?
+If Specialty, what was it?
+2. What was the most important thing you learned about the PA profession in action ?
+Briefly describe the setting and the utilization of PAs at your CARE Week site.
+3. What was the most important thing you learned about patient care?
+4. What was the most important thing that you learned about yourself?
+5. What Health Promotion activities did you see?
 Population based?